cloudfoundry/cf-acceptance-tests/README.md

 * `api` (required): Cloud Controller API endpoint.
 * `admin_user` (required): Name of a user in your CF instance with admin credentials.
 This admin user must have the `doppler.firehose` scope.
 * `admin_password` (required): Password of the admin user above.
-* `apps_domain` (required): A shared domain that tests can use to create subdomains that will route to applications also craeted in the tests.
+* `apps_domain` (required): A shared domain that tests can use to create subdomains that will route to applications also created in the tests.
 * `skip_ssl_validation`: Set to true if using an invalid (e.g. self-signed) cert for traffic routed to your CF instance; this is generally always true for BOSH-Lite deployments of CF.
 * `use_existing_user` (optional): The admin user configured above will normally be used to create a temporary user (with lesser permissions) to perform actions (such as push applications) during tests, and then delete said user after the tests have run; set this to `true` if you want to use an existing user, configured via the following properties.
 * `keep_user_at_suite_end` (optional): If using an existing user (see above), set this to `true` unless you are okay having your existing user being deleted at the end.
 You can also set this to `true` when not using an existing user if you want to leave the temporary user around for debugging purposes after the test teardown.